acoutinho-test/hello-world/README.md

 Another Humans
-Test commit request from vscode - whiel in remote repo extension Another change in standard explorer view - testing commit after cloning repo again
+Test commit request from vscode - whiel in remote repo extension Another change in standard explorer view - testing commit after cloning repo again test another commit to local and origin to test if prompted for login after vscode restart